celiagomezdev/cinema-theater-app/README.md

 We will consider different types of error:

-* `409` -

-* `422` -
+* [409](https://httpstatuses.com/409) - When the user creates an already existing user or tries to book a seat that is not available.

+* [422](https://httpstatuses.com/422) - When the user introduces empty or non valid data in the request.

-* `500` -
+* [500](https://httpstatuses.com/500) - When any other internal error ocurrs.

 ## Usage

-We can use Axios or Postman to make our different get or post requests to communicate with our database.

-Example of the usage of axios in the chrome console:

 ### Get list of customers